-John Ennis was born on October 23, 1953.
-He is an American portrait painter and former book-cover illustrator.
-He has designed over a thousand published book cover illustrations.
-His paintings currently hang in over 100 fine art collections worldwide.
+John Ennis is an American portrait painter.
+Ennis also had a long career as a book illustrator.
+He has designed over a thousand book cover illustrations.
+Currently, his paintings hang in over 100 fine art collections worldwide.

-He graduated from the Maryland Institute College of Art with a Bachelor of Fine Arts and studied painting at the Art Students League of New York.
+Ennis was born on October 23, 1953.
+He would graduate from the Maryland Institute College of Art with a Bachelor of Fine Arts.
+Later, he studied painting at the Art Students League of New York.

-Digital imaging was a revolutionary method to illustrate covers.
-His design for Robin Schone’s The Lady’s Tutor was a radical change from the clinch covers he’d done before for Zebra, picturing only the heroine’s corseted torso as the hero’s hand unlaced her stays.
+Digital imaging was a revolutionary method for illustrating covers.
+Ennis’ design for Robin Schone’s The Lady’s Tutor was a radical change from the clinch covers he’d done before for Zebra.
+It pictured only the heroine’s corseted torso as the hero’s hand unlaced her stays.

-In 2002 Ennis left the book industry behind and stopped illustrating and designing cover art.
+In 2002 Ennis left the book industry behind and no longer illustrates and designs cover art.
 He returned to oil painting as a portrait artist.